Guide to Nurse Practitioner Continuing Education Resources (2022-2023) – Contact Hours & Units

-APEA is an AANP approved provider of NP CEs.
+APEA is an AANP-approved provider of NP CE.
 APEA’s CE Library has a range of free and paid offerings for NPs in the form of video, audio, articles, reference tools, clinical briefs, and more.
-APEA offers individualized topics where NPs can choose specific CE topics (e.g., Acute Bacterial Prostatitis) useful to their practice.
+In addition, APEA offers individualized topics where NPs can choose specific CE topics (e.g., Acute Bacterial Prostatitis) applicable to their practice.

-APEA also offers bundles that can offer multiple CE hours in one package (e.g., Clinical Briefs Bundle).
+APEA also offers bundles that can provide multiple CE hours in one package (e.g., the Clinical Briefs Bundle).
 In addition to asynchronous learning, APEA offers live CE events as well.

 Barkley & Associates (B&A)

-In addition to the individualized topics of study, B&A provides comprehensive courses of study for each NP speciality.
-While these are mostly for those looking for certification or renewal of certifications through examination, each of these courses of study does qualify students to receive a large number of CEs, including CEs in pharmacology.
+In addition to the individualized topics of study, B&A provides comprehensive courses of study for each NP specialty.
+While these are primarily for those looking for certification or renewal of credentials through examination, each course of study qualifies students to receive a large number of CEs, including CEs in pharmacology.